-Miche Pest Control is a top-rated, family-owned and operated, full service pest control company that provides rat control services for homes and businesses in Baltimore, MD and the surrounding areas.
-Our expert technicians get rid of rat infestations quickly using combinations of highly effective pest management strategies to both eliminate existing rats and prevent their return.
-Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today!
+Miche Pest Control is a family owned and operated pest control company that provides residential and commercial rat control services in Baltimore MD and the surrounding areas.
+Our expert rat exterminators get rid of rat infestations quickly using combinations of highly effective pest management strategies to both eliminate existing rats and prevent their return.
+Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today or book online!

 What Kind Of Rats Are There In Baltimore, MD?

 Rats and their association with human populations have had a negative impact on health, economics, and the quality of life for thousands of years.
 They can destroy stored crops or your home garden.
 Most importantly they may carry other pests such as fleas, which can transmit deadly diseases.
 Rats are a community problem that must be addressed by all residents.
 When a rat infestation exists at one location it may easily spread to adjacent properties.

 The most common rat responsible for residential infestations in Baltimore is the Norway Rat.
 These rodents prefer to live underground in burrows.
 These burrows are most often made alongside building structures, fence lines walkways patios sheds and under low decks.
 Norway rats typically live in burrows which are 12 to 18 inches below ground and under three feet in length.
 Burrow openings are three to 10 inches in diameter, roughly dug, with openings usually angled towards a sheltered area.
 There are typically clearly defined paths or ”rat runs” leading to the burrow openings.